-As Iowa’s largest provider of public education – with more than 32,000 students and nearly 5,000 employees – Des Moines Public Schools also has the largest budget of any school district in the state, supporting the education of our children with more than $450 million each year.
+As Iowa’s largest provider of public education – with nearly 33,000 students and more 5,000 employees – Des Moines Public Schools also has the largest budget of any school district in the state, supporting the education of our children with more than $500 million each year.

 While the challenging economy of recent years has meant significant cuts in funding for public schools, DMPS has minimized classroom impact while simultaneously holding the line on taxes.

 In addition, in order to meet budget challenges and make the best use of the public’s tax dollars, Des Moines Public Schools is making a more concerted effort to involve people in the decision-making process, including creating committees of residents and employees to provide input and share ideas.
 Visit the links to the right for more information about two advisory committees the district created to provide budgetary input.

 Below is additional information about recent budgets and tax levies for Des Moines Public Schools:

 - FY 2016 Adopted Budget & Financial Statement

 - FY 2016 Preliminary Budget

 - FY 2016 DMPS Property Tax Levies and Maximums